Name in API: x_frame_options_incorrect_v2

 SecurityScorecard allows the removal of findings if either of the following is true:

-=> Select the finding and then click on the "Fixed" button, "technical_remediation". - The endpoint has been closed and therefore the endpoint is unreachable (or serving a 400/404)
+=> Select the finding and then click on the "Fixed" button → "technical_remediation". - The endpoint has been closed and therefore the endpoint is unreachable (or serving a 400/404)

-=> Select the finding and then click on the "Fixed" button, "technical_remediation". - After verification (using the methods above for example), the endpoint defined in the finding does have an X-Frame-Options Header added, and in contrary to what SecurityScorecard is stating.
+=> Select the finding and then click on the "Fixed" button, "technical_remediation". - After verification (e.g., using browser DevTools or external scanners), the endpoint does include a valid frame-ancestors directive in its CSP header or an appropriate X-Frame-Options value, contrary to what SecurityScorecard reports.

-=> Select the finding and then click on "Other resolutions" --> "I cannot reproduce this issue and I think it’s incorrect", "false_positive". - There is a WAF or IDS/IPS sitting in front of the endpoint defined in the finding, and the signatures of these systems are defined to mitigate any attacks. => Select the finding and then click on "Other resolutions" --> "I have a compensating control," "compensating_control."
+There is a WAF or IDS/IPS sitting in front of the endpoint defined in the finding, and the signatures of these systems are defined to mitigate any attacks.